mckaywrigley/takeoff-vercel-ai-sdk/README.md

-# Takeoff: Vercel AI SDK - Basic
+# Takeoff: Vercel AI SDK

 This module is an introduction to the Vercel AI SDK.